shoutem/shoutem.github.io/docs/ui-toolkit/components/_posts/1970-01-29-ImageBackground.md

 #### Props

-* `ImageBackground` doesn't have specific (custom) Props, however, it supports every prop that the standard React Native `ImageBackground` component supports.
+`ImageBackground` has no specific (custom) Props, however, it supports every prop that the standard React Native `ImageBackground` component supports.

 #### Style names